OIT Helpdesk staff

 • Overall planning for information technology that will best serve the entire University community, and the establishment and implementation of policies and standards to facilitate its use, should be principal responsibilities of a central information technology administration.
 Additional central responsibilities should include the operation and maintenance of the network and its associated systems, backup for on-site technical support, and primary support for applications of University-wide importance.

 • In a distributed information environment, local technology decisions, funding, and primary technical support should be the responsibility of the local operating units.
-On-site technical support should provide expertise appropriate to the individual needs of the particular community being served.
+On-site technical support should provide expertise appropriate to the needs of the particular community being served.

-• The University should capitalize upon the opportunities for leadership in distance education that accompany its multi-campus structure, both in credit courses delivered remotely by core academic units and in non-credit courses provided by continuing education.
+• The University should capitalize on the opportunities for leadership in distance education that accompany its multi-campus structure, both in credit courses delivered remotely by core academic units and in non-credit courses provided by continuing education.
 Technology is an intrinsic part of the structure of curricula and programs for distance learning, and effective support for both development and use must be provided.

 • All components of the University should recognize that the rapid growth of our reliance on information technology requires that an increasing portion of University resources be dedicated to it.
-In order to ensure that technology decisions recognize technology costs, budgeting mechanisms should be developed that allocate costs and resources to the unit most directly responsible for the use of the technology.
+To ensure that technology decisions recognize technology costs, budgeting mechanisms should be developed that allocate costs and resources to the unit most directly responsible for the use of the technology.
 Funding for these costs should be established on a continuing basis since consistent patterns of support are essential to the formulation of long-term plans for technology development.